canonical/autoinstall-generator/README.md

       -h, --help   show this help message and exit
       -d, --debug  include commented out debug output explaining the conversions performed
+      -c, --cloud  output in cloud-config format, which just means that all directives show under a toplevel "autoinstall:"

 ## Feedback